Kansas City Attorneys Litigating For Grandparent’s Rights

 What rights to grandparents have?

-If your grandchild’s parents are splitting or divorcing, you may be concerned that the split may have a negative impact on your relationship with your grandchild, and you may be wondering, “What rights to grandparents have?”
-At Fisher Law LLC, our Kansas City divorce attorneys value family, and we recognize the important role that grandparents play in a child’s life.
+Whether you are a parent or a grandparent, you may be concerned about the rights a grandparent has to a child.
+During a split or divorce, you may be concerned that it may have a negative impact on the relationship between a grandparent and a grandchild, and you may wonder, “What rights do grandparents have?”
+At Fisher Law LLC, our attorneys value family and we recognize the role that grandparents may play in a child’s life.
+We also recognize a parent’s right to keep a dangerous grandparent out of a child’s life.

-We provide the knowledgeable, yet compassionate legal representation grandparents need when their access to their grandchildren is being threatened by an impending divorce or split between the child’s parents.
-When you work with our firm, you benefit from a team of highly qualified attorneys who are well-respected by local judges and family court personnel alike.
+We provide the knowledgeable, yet compassionate legal representation parents and grandparents need when access to the child is threatened by an impending divorce or split between the child’s parents.
+When you work with our firm, you benefit from a team of highly qualified attorneys who are well-respected by the legal community.